LatticeX-Foundation/Rosetta/README.md

 ## Installation

-For now, Rosetta runs on Ubuntu 18.04, and is based on TensorFlow 1.14 with CPUs.
-Windows is not currently supported.
-Install Rosetta as follows.
+For now, Rosetta runs on Ubuntu 18.04, and is based on TensorFlow 1.14 with CPUs (Windows OS is not currently supported yet).
+You can install Rosetta as follows.

-Please check that your local system meets our [base environment requirement](doc/DEPLOYMENT.md#rosetta-deployment-guide).
+First, please check that your local system meets our [base environment requirement](doc/DEPLOYMENT.md#rosetta-deployment-guide).

-Install the native TensorFlow with the following codes.
+Then install the native TensorFlow with the following codes.
 Note that you could also install it from source code, check [here](doc/TENSORFLOW_INSTALL.md) for details.

 ```bash
 # install tensorflow
 pip3 install tensorflow==1.14.0
 ```

-Build and install Rosetta with our all-in-one script as follows.
+And then build and install Rosetta with our all-in-one script as follows.

 ```bash
 # clone rosetta git repository